milesj/optimal/website/docs/schemas.md

 funcSchema.validate(123); // fail
 ```

-By default this schema has no default value (returns `undefined`), but this can be customized with
+By default this schema has no default value (returns `undefined`), regardless of undefinable state,
-the 1st argument.
-However, because of our [lazy default values](./usage.md#default-values), the
+but this can be customized with the 1st argument.
+However, because of our
-"default function" must be returned with another function.
+[lazy default values](./usage.md#default-values), the "default function" must be returned with
+another function.

 ```ts
 import { func } from 'optimal';